gjtorikian/html-proofer/README.md

 You can similarly pass in a `:hydra` option with a hash configuration for Hydra.

+The default value is `typhoeus => { :followlocation => true }`.

 ### Configuring Parallel

-[Parallel](https://github.com/grosser/parallel) is being used to speed things up a bit.
+[Parallel](https://github.com/grosser/parallel) is being used to speed internal file checks.
 You can pass in any of its options with the options "namespace" `:parallel`.
 For example:

 ``` ruby
 HTML::Proofer.new("out/", {:ext => ".htm", :parallel => { :in_processes => 3} })